 Clare Thornton is a trained and experienced collaborative family lawyer.
 She offers a free 30-minute consultation to help you find out more about the collaborative process and whether it’s right for you.

-Please feel free to contact Clare on 01924 290 029 or request a call back to arrange your free initial discussion.
+Please feel free to contact Clare on 01924 290 029 or use our online enquiry form to arrange your free initial discussion.

 How collaborative law for divorce works